opentx/lua-reference-guide/part_v_-_converting_opentx_21_scripts.md

 * Telemetry and Mix scripts maximum file name length (without extension) was reduced from 8 to 6 characters.

+* Telemetry and Mix scripts maximum number of inputs reduced from 8 to 6

 #### LCD Functions

 * Function `lcd.lock()` was removed.